 Entry requirements: Travelers from many nations -- including the United States, Canada, Mexico and France, among others -- do not need a Covid-19 test to enter.
 But as of June 28, the DR has set up a list of nations from which you do need a negative result from a Covid-19 PCR test taken no more than 72 hours before arrival.
 Nations on that list include Brazil, Ireland and the United Kingdom, among others.
 No quarantines are in place.

-US CDC travel advisory: Level 3: High.
+US CDC travel advisory: Level 2: Moderate.
 Make sure you are fully vaccinated before traveling to the Dominican Republic.

 Reach Falls, near the city of Port Antonio, is a popular destination in Jamaica.